North Sulawesi

-North Sulawesi in the past was an area of potential spices, rice and gold which became a battleground for the interests of economic hegemony between the Portuguese, Spanish, Dutch and the Kingdoms around this area, which ultimately led to political and military struggles.
-The past of this region also became the trading route between west and east and the spread of Christianity, Islam and belief or religion brought by Chinese merchants.
-The Portuguese first landed on the area at the 16th century.
-Following decades of war between the Portuguese, the Spanish and the Dutch to control the area, the area ultimately fell to the Dutch at the 17th century.
+In the past, North Sulawesi was an area of potential spices, rice and gold which became a battleground for economic hegemony between the Portuguese, Spanish and Dutch, and also the neighbouring kingdoms.
+This ultimately led to political and military struggles.
+This region also became a trading route between west and east and also a route for the spread of Christianity, Islam and beliefs brought by Chinese merchants.
+The Portuguese first landed in the area at the 16th century.
+After decades of war between the Portuguese, the Spanish and the Dutch to control the area, the area ultimately fell to the Dutch in the 17th century.
 The Dutch ruled the area for three centuries, before being ousted by the Japanese on the eve of World War II.
-Following the Japanese surrender in 1945, the Dutch briefly regained possession of the area, before finally leaving in 1949 following the Round Table Conference, in which the Dutch recognized the newly created United States of Indonesia (RIS).
+After the Japanese surrendered in 1945, the Dutch briefly regained possession of the area, before finally leaving in 1949 following the Round Table Conference, in which the Dutch recognized the newly created United States of Indonesia (RIS).
 Thus, North Sulawesi was incorporated into the territory of the State of East Indonesia (NIT).
 The NIT was finally dissolved and then merged into the RIS.

 On 17 August 1950, the RIS was officially disbanded and then re-formed as the unitary state of the Republic of Indonesia.
 The island of Sulawesi was governed briefly as a single province, before being separated into several different provinces.
 Thus, the province of North Sulawesi was created on 14 August 1959.
-The western half of this area (as that time comprising the Gorontalo Regency and the newly created Boalemo Regency) was separated from North Sulawesi on 5 December 2000 and established as the province of Gorontalo.
+The western half of this area (at that time comprising the Gorontalo Regency and the newly created Boalemo Regency) were separated from North Sulawesi on 5 December 2000 and established as the province of Gorontalo.